digital-marketing-framework/distributor-mail/README.md

-# MailDistributor for Mediatis Digital Marketing Framework
+# Mail Distributor for Anyrel

 ## Introduction